rishinair05/rishinair05.github.io/index.md

 <img src="https://github.com/rishinair05/rishinair05.github.io/blob/master/IMG_4515%20(1).jpg?raw=true" width="200">

-My name is Rishi Nair and I am a grade 12 student at the University of Toronto Schools.
-I am interested in various aspects of mathematics with a particular emphasis on its applications to physics and computer science.
+My name is Rishi Nair and I am a U1 student studying Computer Science at McGill University.
+I am interested in various aspects of mathematics with a particular emphasis on its applications to computer science.

 ## Resume